Today's Articles

 *Raymond Washington was born on this date in 1953.
 He was a Black gangster known as the founder of the Crips Street Gang.

-Raymond Lee Washington was born in Los Angeles, California, the youngest of four sons to Violet Samuel and Reginald Washington.
+Raymond Lee Washington was born in Los Angeles, California, and was the youngest of four sons of Violet Samuel and Reginald Washington.
 His parents separated when he was two, and his mother and stepfather raised him.
 He grew up on East 76th Street, between Wadsworth Avenue and Central Avenues in Los Angeles' South Central.
 From his mother's second marriage, Washington had a half-brother, Derard S. Barton.

 In the late 1960s, gang involvement increased youth crime in Los Angeles, particularly in the three housing projects located in Watts: Imperial Courts, Nickerson Gardens, and Jordan Downs.
 Older Black street gangs were gone because of the Black Panther Party and the U.S. Organization.
 The absence of the old gangs saw numerous new youth gangs begin to form in their place.
 Washington joined a local street gang called The Avenues, led by another teenager named Craig Munson.
 At age 15, Washington beat up Munson's younger brother in a fistfight.
 In late 1969, Washington organized his gang called the Baby Avenues, recruiting a group of other neighborhood youths in South Central.